ginstrom/paladin-novel/chapters/10_hunters-and-hunted.md

 "Don't start," Gond warned, but there was no real heat in his voice.
 He was beginning to accept that something had changed in him, even if he couldn't—or wouldn't—name what that something was.

 A flicker of movement on the opposite ridge.
 "They're here!"
 His voice carried clearly through the morning air, but now it was a signal to his hidden watchers, not a call to battle.
-"About fifteen of them!
+"About fifteen of them, approaching on foot!
 Positions!"

 The refugees scattered in controlled chaos—some sprinting toward hidden weapon caches, others grabbing children and herding them toward the concealed cave entrances.
 Mothers clutched infants while older children helped carry supplies.
 Men stumbled over tent ropes in their haste to reach defensive positions, while women stuffed precious belongings into hastily packed bundles.